Baseball in the United States

-As baseball developed over 150 years ago in the Northeastern United States, it has been played and followed in the region longer than any other region in the nation.
-As of 2022, the Philadelphia Phillies, founded in 1883, are the oldest continuous same-name, same-city franchise in both Major League Baseball and all of American professional sports.
+As baseball developed in the 19th century in the Northeastern United States, it has been played and followed in the region longer than any other sport in the nation.
+As of 2022, the Philadelphia Phillies, founded in 1883, are the oldest continuous same-name, same-city franchise in both Major League Baseball and all professional sports in the United States and Canada.